What is the WSAVA Organization?

 In the past several years, there have been links between the high use of legumes in dog food recipes and an increased rate of Canine Heart Disease.

-This concerning link and the research and follow-up caused by it has led to many dog owners switching to WSAVA compliant food instead.
+This concerning link and the research and follow-up caused by it have led to many dog owners switching to WSAVA-compliant food instead.